-If investing is about getting in early on future trends, then vegan food is a topic you need to know about.
 A range of firms, which have captured a space in the new and booming sector, have seen their share prices rocket.
 Whether vegan food is your personal preference or not, these firms demand consideration.
-This article’s topics and companies covered will include:
+This article will explore the best vegan companies to invest in, and explore these companies:

 You can gain exposure to the rise of veganism in numerous ways.
 They all involve taking a position in a firm that has an angle on the growing consumption of plant-based products.